jimmyhmiller/PlayGround/writings/programming/meander-tutorial.md

     (distinct !zips)))
 ```

 Here is the exact same function, but we've introduced two new concepts.
 The first are memory variables, in this case `!zip`.
 Memory variables start with `!` and remember all the values they match with.
-The next concept we introduced here is the zero or more operator (`…`).
+The next concept is the zero or more operator (`…`).
 The zero or more operator says to repeat the pattern to its left zero or more times.
 In this case `{:zip !zips}`.
-Using these two, we can declaratively gather up all the zipcodes in this data structure.
+Using these two, we can declaratively gather up all the zip-codes in this data structure.

 ### Minor Modifications